ledeniz/midi-footswitch/README.md

 - a simple footswitch or sustain pedal

 ### Wiring
-I will upload proper schematics sometime but it's really simple: connect sleeve to ground and the tip to a pin with digital input capability.
+Connect sleeve to ground and the tip to a pin with digital input capability.
 Be aware to not use a shunt contact if one is present on your jack.

 <a href="./img/midi-3.jpg"><img src="./img/midi-3.jpg" width=350 alt="Photo of the prototype enclosure 3D printed and wired" /></a>